digital-asset/daml-helm-charts/README.md

 ### TL;DR

 * Run script: `make refresh`
-* Verify the result: `git diff`
+* Verify the changes: `git diff`
-* Commit a fork, create a new branch and open a pull request
+* Create a fork, create a new branch, commit your changes and open a pull request
-* Verify the pipeline is green (updating documentation should not break anything)

 ### Auto-generated sections